hannahkendall04/M148_Project/README.md

 Hierarchical Error Rate: 0.8381763527054108 Hierarchical Silhouette Score: 0.34069147956129936
 ```

-The results for both clustering algorithms performed significantly worse than the machine learning models.
-This is likely because the clustering algorithms are unsupervised and do not have the same level of information about the data as the supervised machine learning models.
-However, the clustering algorithms are still useful for visualizing the data and for understanding the relationships between the genres in the dataset.
-Additionally, the clustering algorithms are easily scalable to an arbitrary number of genres, which is useful for future work.

 ## How to Use
 If you would like to run through our entire project, check out our `final_code.ipynb` file.
 If you would like to look at some more modularized versions of our process, check out the files in the `Data` directory.